CHOOSE

 Find your local EMR Metal Recycling scrap yard and start selling your waste metal to us today.

-Recycling electrical waste (WEEE) with EMR
+Recycling waste electrical and electronic equipment (WEEE) with EMR

 • The world generates over 62 million tonnes of electronic waste every year – and the volume is rising.